Vinai/groupscatalog2/app/code/community/Netzarbeiter/GroupsCatalog2/README.txt

 == CHANGES ==
-0.1.6 - Fix indexer to work with large catalogs and identical settings for most stores
+0.1.9 - Fix bug I couldn't reproduct when the flat catalog is enabled 0.1.6 - Fix indexer to work with large catalogs and identical settings for most stores
         Add dutch translation
 0.1.5 - Avoid joinTable which seems to trigger an exception for some users